I MISS MY GIRLFRIENDS

-A thank you is not enough for Munko, and executive producer, Saaji for trusting in me with writing this series to all my heart’s desire.
+I am grateful to Munko and executive producer Saaji for trusting me to write this series to all my heart’s desires.
 I hope I have delivered to their satisfaction.
-If only the streamer gave some analytics after premiering each episode.
-Otherwise, I wouldn’t have bugged them every now and then for feedback.
+If only the streamer had given some analytics after premiering each episode.
+Otherwise, I wouldn’t have bugged them occasionally for feedback.

 But my gratitude extends beyond Munko and Saaji.
 I am indebted to the entire cast, especially the four central characters, for their stunning performances.
 Zila, Shamla, Hawwa, and Firushan, acted by Ayecha, Myeha, Lahfa, and Sharif, respectively, are mesmerizing.
 They brought their characters to life in an authentic and heart-wrenching way.
 They are a treat to watch.

 Even the actors in the supporting roles were fabulous.
 Shout out to Maria, Alam, Axam, Afrah, and the rest of the cast.
 They all stood out and brought a unique flavor to the series.

 Sami has given this series a striking visual with his lensing, an infectious color with his color grading, and his editing is well-paced.
-I wonder if there is anything that he can’t do technically?
+He is a true artist in every sense of the word.

-I bow to director Kandi Wisan for his assured direction and give this series a completely different visual flair with dramatic undertones.
-He has squeezed the very best out of every actor.
-A job well done.
+Last, I bow to director Kandi Wisan for his assured direction and for giving this series a completely different visual flair with dramatic undertones.
+He has squeezed the very best out of every actor, and the result is a job well done.

-Girlfriends have etched deeply in my heart.
-I already miss writing about them.
-A few months back, I was making their lives happy, fun, sad, miserable and at times putting them in grave danger.
-Sometimes I felt a lump in my throat to throw any of them into such emotional turbulence.
-I felt that none of them deserved such treatment.
+Girlfriends have been etched deeply in my heart, and I miss writing about them.
+A few months back, I was making their lives happy, fun, sad, and miserable, sometimes putting them in grave danger.
+Sometimes I felt a lump in my throat to throw any of them into such emotional turbulence, and I felt that none deserved such treatment.